• ETIAS is currently not in operation - No applications are collected at this point

 After submitting your application, you will receive an email notification indicating whether your ETIAS authorization has been approved or denied.
 If approved, the ETIAS waiver will be valid for three years or until your passport expires, whichever comes first.
 This waiver allows for multiple trips to Europe during this period, provided each visit does not exceed 90 days.

-Comparing ETIAS and Schengen Visa Requirements for US Citizens
+Comparing ETIAS Authorization to Schengen Visa Requirements for US Citizens

-When Do US Citizens Need an ETIAS Versus a Schengen Visa?
+When Do US Citizens Need ETIAS Authorization Versus a Schengen Visa?

 US citizens typically do not need a Schengen visa for short-term stays in Europe due to visa-free agreements with the EU.
-However, starting in 2024, the ETIAS visa waiver is required for all US travelers entering the Schengen Area.
+However, starting in 2026, the ETIAS authorization is required for all US travelers entering the Schengen Area.
 The Schengen visa is only necessary for those who plan to stay longer than 90 days or for specific reasons such as work or study.

-Duration and Validity: ETIAS vs. Schengen Visa for US Travelers
+Duration and Validity: ETIAS Authorization vs. Schengen Visa for US Travelers

-The ETIAS visa waiver is valid for three years, allowing multiple entries into the Schengen Area for stays of up to 90 days within a 180-day period.
+ETIAS authorization is valid for three years, allowing multiple entries into the Schengen Area for stays of up to 90 days within a 180-day period.
 In contrast, the duration and validity of a Schengen visa vary based on the purpose of the visit, ranging from short-term stays to long-term residence permits.

 Cost Comparison: ETIAS vs. Schengen Visa for US Citizens

-The introduction of the ETIAS visa waiver represents a significant change in how US citizens will travel to Europe starting in 2024.
+The introduction of the ETIAS authorization represents a significant change in how US citizens will travel to Europe starting in 2026 (subject to final implementation).
 By familiarizing yourself with the requirements and applying for the waiver in advance, you can ensure a hassle-free experience as you explore the Schengen Area.
-Stay informed and prepared to make the most of your European travels.

 • AUSTRIA